This post may contain affiliate links. Please see our disclosure policy.

 Pressure Canning Soup

 Keep in mind that soup must be pressure-canned.
-Unlike the pickles and jam you may already have experience with water bath canning, soup ingredients are low-acid foods.
-This means their pH is too high to be safe for water bath canning.
-A pressure canner can cook at significantly higher temperatures, killing bacteria in these low-acid foods.
+Unlike the pickles and jam you may already have experience with in water bath canning, soup ingredients are low-acid foods.
+Their pH is too high to be safe for water bath canning, and a pressure canner reaches the much higher temperatures needed to kill the bacteria that thrive in low-acid foods.

 I use the 30-quart All-American canner and can’t recommend it enough.
-It was quite the investment for our homestead, but it’s easy to use and incredibly durable.
-I expect it will be around and fully operational long after I’m gone.
+It was an investment for our homestead, but it is simple to use and incredibly durable, and I expect it will still be fully operational long after I’m gone.

-If you’re not ready to make an investment like that, you can also try a more affordable Presto pressure canner.
-After using both brands, I found that the Presto is a bit harder to use and less durable, and you’ll need to buy replacement gaskets regularly and have them tested annually at your local agriculture extension office, which adds up.
-All American canners have no gaskets and don’t require yearly testing, so they actually save you money (and frustration) in the long run.
+If you are not ready for that kind of investment, a more affordable Presto pressure canner will get the job done.
+After using both, I find the Presto a bit fussier and less durable.
+You will need to buy replacement gaskets regularly and have the gauge tested annually at your local extension office, which adds up.
+All-American canners have no gaskets and need no yearly testing, so they actually save money and frustration over the long haul.

-If you’re new to pressure canning, I recommend starting with my beginner’s guide to pressure canning.
-Pressure canning isn’t complicated, but there are a few guidelines you need to follow to pressure can safely.
-Once you’ve grasped the basics, there are hundreds of pressure canning recipes for you to try out.
-You’ll find plenty of great recipes for everything from vegetables to meats.
+If you are new to all of this, start with my beginner’s guide to pressure canning.
+Pressure canning is not complicated, but there are a handful of guidelines you need to follow to do it safely.
+Once you have the basics down, there are hundreds of recipes waiting for you, from plain vegetables to meats to the soups below.

 Dial Pressure canner